 “The secret to truly making your green eyes pop with eyeshadow isn’t just about the colors themselves, but how you use contrast to your advantage,” shares Amelia Thorne, our esteemed Senior Artist here at Ceubc.com.
 “Don’t be afraid to play with both warm and cool complementary tones.
 A deep, smoky plum contrasted with a touch of bright, coppery shimmer on the lid can create an absolutely unforgettable gaze.
 Confidence in your color choices is key!”

-Elevate Your Look: Beyond Eyeshadow
+improve your Look: Beyond Eyeshadow

-Eyeshadow is fantastic, but a complete eye look involves a few more crucial steps.
-Don’t forget the power of eyeliner and mascara.
+Eyeshadow is fantastic, but a complete eye look involves a few more crucial steps. the power of eyeliner and mascara.
 For green eyes, a deep plum, warm brown, or even a charcoal gray eyeliner can be more flattering and less harsh than black, especially for daytime.
 When it comes to mascara, black is a classic, but a rich brown can offer a softer, more natural definition.
 Experiment with colored mascaras in plum or burgundy for an extra subtle pop that enhances your green eyes.

 Frequently Asked Questions About Eyeshadow for Green Eyes